-- (1) off sick due to coronavirus or suspected coronavirus, - (2) self-isolated or quarantined, - (3) staying at home, - (4) caring for someone with coronavirus, - (5) caring for a child whose school had closed due to coronavirus, - (6) other coronavirus related reason please specify?
+- (4) furloughed, that is, off work or reduced hours - (5) staying at home - (6) working less or not working due to lack of demand - (7) caring for someone with coronavirus - (8) caring for a child whose school has closed due to coronavirus - (9) caring for a child due to usual child care unavailable - (10) other coronavirus related reason please specify?

-COVERAGE: Applies to all respondents who are employees, self-employed, unpaid family workers and those on employer based government schemes who worked fewer hours than usual in the reference week (including none), and coded unpaid parental leave or sick and injured; or laid off/short time/work interrupted by economic and other causes; or time off to deal with an emergency; or other personal/family reasons; or other reasons, with the reason because of coronavirus (COVID-19).
+COVERAGE: Applies to all respondents who are employees, self-employed, unpaid family workers and those on employer based government schemes who worked fewer hours than usual in the reference week (including none), ), and coded number of hours worked/overtime varies or Other leave/holiday or unpaid parental leave or sick and injured; or laid off/short time/work interrupted by economic and other causes; or time off to deal with an emergency; or other personal/family reasons; or other reasons, with the reason because of coronavirus (COVID-19).